Skip to content

 Compare the sentiments to better understand the gaps and overlaps in perception and determine the best course of action.

-Practical tips for improving employee engagement in 2024
+Practical tips for improving employee engagement in 2025

 • Coach your managers to lead better.
 Middle managers are responsible for 70% of the variance in employee engagement.
 Identify leaders with strong people skills (and likely higher team engagement scores!) that you already have and look to hire more people with similar skill sets for open roles.
 Invest in extra training for current staff to help them develop better soft skills, curb micro-management tendencies, and learn some new ways to empower and recognize their employees.

 • Advocate for employees’ ideas.
-Don’t just ask for feedback — act on it.
+Don’t just ask for feedback; act on it.
 Create a transparent system for accepting, evaluating, and executing employee ideas.
 Show that your company listens, cares, and implements suggestions from people at every level.

-7. Talent mobility is on the rise
+7. Internal mobility is on the rise

 A tough job market, combined with sinking employee engagement rates, means that businesses will likely be forced to keep flexibility on the agenda.
 However, these recruitment trends allow for hiring more diverse candidates, optimizing operating costs, and increasing corporate resilience.